ZhaoxiangLi/zhaoxiangli.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Master's student in Urban and Regional Planning at Peking University, supervised by Prof. [Pengjun Zhao](https://urban.pkusz.edu.cn/info/1013/3181.htm).
 I obtained my Bachelor’s degree in Traffic Engineering from Tongji University in 2022.
-My research interests lie at the intersection of **Mobility & Travel Behavior**, **Emerging Mobility System**, **Energy & Environment**, and **Transportation Equity**.
+My research interests lie at the intersection of **Mobility & Travel Behavior**, **Emerging Mobility System**, **Sustainable Transportation**, and **Transportation Equity**.
 I will be pursuing a Ph.D. in Urban Studies and Planning at MIT, starting in Fall 2025, supervised by Prof. [Jinhua Zhao](https://dusp.mit.edu/people/jinhua-zhao).

 Education